-Residents are required to report all changes in family composition or status to DHA within 10 calendar days of the occurrence.
+Residents are required to report all changes in family composition or status to RHA within 10 calendar days of the occurrence.
 Failure to report within the 10 calendar days may result in a retroactive rent increase, but not a retroactive credit or rent reduction.
 In order to qualify for rent reductions, residents must report income decreases promptly.

-DHA will process interim changes in rent in accordance with the chart below:
+RHA will process interim changes in rent in accordance with the chart below:

-INCOME CHANGE DHA ACTION (a) Decrease in income for any reason, except for decrease that lasts less than 30 days.
-Increase in income following DHA granting of interim rent decrease.
-Decreases in income resulting from welfare fraud or from TANF reductions for failure to comply with self-sufficiency program rules are not eligible for rent reduction. • DHA will process an interim reduction in rent if the income decrease will last more than 30 days.
-DHA will process an interim increase for income increases that follow interim rent reductions. (b) Increase in earned income from the employment of a current household member that was previously reported. • DHA will either defer the increase to the next regular reexamination or, if the individual is eligible for an earned income disallowance, will apply the disallowance. (c) Increase in unearned income that was previously reported • DHA will defer the increase to the next regular reexamination. (d) Increase in income because a person with income (from any source) joins the household. • DHA will process an interim increase in rent. (e) New Incomes that were previously not received or reported, or non-reported income change or misrepresenting the facts upon which the rent is based, so that the rent the resident is paying is less than the rent that he/she should have been charged DHA will process an interim in rent if it is found that the resident at annual or interim re-examination misrepresented or new income to his/her household income.
+INCOME CHANGE RHA ACTION (a) Decrease in income for any reason, except for decrease that lasts less than 30 days.
+Increase in income following RHA granting of interim rent decrease.
+Decreases in income resulting from welfare fraud or from TANF reductions for failure to comply with self-sufficiency program rules are not eligible for rent reduction. • RHA will process an interim reduction in rent if the income decreases.
+RHA will process an interim increase for income increases that follow interim rent reductions. (b) Increase in earned income from the employment of a current household member that was previously reported. • RHA will either defer the increase to the next regular reexamination or, if the individual is eligible for an earned income disallowance, will apply the disallowance. (c) Increase in unearned income that was previously reported • RHA will defer the increase to the next regular reexamination. (d) Increase in income because a person with income (from any source) joins the household. • RHA will process an interim increase in rent.

+- Last Revis - (e) New Incomes that were previously not received or reported, or non-reported income change or misrepresenting the facts upon which the rent is based, so that the rent the resident is paying is less than the rent that he/she should have been charged - RHA will process an interim in rent if it is found that the resident at annual or interim re-examination misrepresented or new income to his/her household income.
 Any increase in rent will be retroactive to the first of the month following the month in which the misrepresentation occurred.